 - 12 “All things are lawful for me,” but not all things are helpful.
 “All things are lawful for me,” but I will not be dominated by anything.13 “Food is meant for the stomach and the stomach for food”—and God will destroy both one and the other.
 The body is not meant for sexual immorality, but for the Lord, and the Lord for the body.

-Note the highlighted phrases, which are quotes from the Corinthians.
-Then Paul unloads on his original readers by interjecting his rhetorical “or” to refute the thinking of the Corinthians fully (see the highlights in verses 16 and 19):
+Note the highlighted phrases within the quotes, which are quotes from the Corinthians.
+Note also that a modern translation like the ESV explicitly shows you where these quotes are in the verses.
+Then Paul unloads on his original readers by interjecting his rhetorical “but” to refute the thinking of the Corinthians fully (see the highlights in verses 16 and 19, where Paul uses the rhetorical “or” to accomplish the same rhetorical transitions):

 - 14 And God raised the Lord and will also raise us up by his power.15 Do you not know that your bodies are members of Christ?
 Shall I then take the members of Christ and make them members of a prostitute?
 Never!
 16 Or do you not know that he who is joined to a prostitute becomes one body with her?
 For, as it is written, “The two will become one flesh.”
 17 But he who is joined to the Lord becomes one spirit with him.
 18 Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body.
 19 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, 20 for you were bought with a price.
 So glorify God in your body.